porterbmoody/balmingilead/content/posts/Response to 'Is Mormonism a Cult'.md

 - God used to be a man on another planet, (Mormon Doctrine, p.
 321; Joseph Smith, Times and Seasons, vol. 5, p.
 613-614; Orson Pratt, Journal of Discourses, vol. 2, p.
 345; Brigham Young, Journal of Discourses, vol. 7, p.
 333).

+I don't see how this proves anything that "Mormonism is a cult" or that "Mormonism is not Christian".
+Yes, Joseph Smith gave a discourse that explain that God was once a man like us now.
+This means we ourselves have potential to become like God.

 - God resides near a star called Kolob, (Pearl of Great Price, p.
 34-35; Mormon Doctrine, p.
 428).

 - “The Father has a body of flesh and bones as tangible as man’s…” (Doctrines and Covenants 130:22).